djaffergithubit/social-mern-app/README.md

 - Real-time chat between users
 - Notifications for friend requests and messages
 - Responsive design for mobile and desktop
+- Switch between light and dark modes for a personalized theme

 ## Technologies Used
 - **Frontend:**